Interview question: What are your salary expectations?

 • NHS Band structures

 🧩 5.
-Tailored Answer (Strong Version)
+Tailored Answer for your salary expectation

 For a Band 5 / Analyst / Consultant role: